Effects of topological and non-topological edge states on information propagation and scrambling in a Floquet spin chain: Discussion

-We have studied a number of different values of the parameters of the driven system which give rise to different edge state structures: there may be no edge states, only zero quasienergy or only anomalous edge states, or both zero quasienergy and anomalous edge states.
+We have studied a number of different values of the parameters of the driven system which give rise to different edge state structures: there may be no edge states, only zero quasienergy topological or only non-topological edge states, or both zero quasienergy topological and non-topological edge states.
 We find that the behavior of both $\si^z$ and $\si^x$ OTOCs in the bulk (i.e., when the site index $l$ is not too close to either end of the system) does not depend qualitatively on the presence of edge states; however, the values of the OTOCs deviate less from 1 if edge states are present because edge states trap some of the information thereby reducing the contribution from the bulk states.
 The $\si^z$ OTOCs are close to 1 (i.e., $\si_0^z (0)$ and $\si_l^z (t)$ almost commute) in most of the $l-t$ plane except on certain straight lines which traverse the system from one end to the other.
 The slopes of these lines are given by $\pm v_{max}$, where $v_{max}$ is the maximum value of the velocity $v = \partial \epsilon_k /\partial k$, with $\epsilon_k$ being the quasienergy of the bulk state with momentum $k$.
-The $\si^x$ OTOCs show a more complicated behavior in the bulk.
-As $l$ increases linearly with $t$ on going from the initial space-time point $(l,t) = (0,0)$ lying at the left end of the system to the right end $(l=N,t=N/v_{max})$, we find that the OTOC in the region above that line differs significantly from 1.
-This region corresponds to the scrambling of information ($\si_0^x (0)$ and $\si_l^x (t)$ no longer commute).
-However, after there is a reflection from the right end and $(l,t)$ returns from $(l=N,t=N/v_{max})$ back to the left end $(l=0,t=2N/v_{max})$, the OTOC in the region above the second line is again close to 1, corresponding to unscrambling of information.
-This pattern repeats: the $\si^x$ OTOC in the regions between the lines $(l=0,t=2pN/v_{max})$ and $(l=N,t=(2p+1)N/v_{max})$ (where $p=0,1,2,\cdots$) differs significantly from 1 (scrambling of information), while in all the other regions it is close to 1.
-The repeated scrambling and unscrambling of information as $(l,t)$ moves back and forth across the system is clear from the plots of the $\si^x$ OTOC, but a quantitative explanation of these phenomena is currently lacking~\cite{lin2018out}.
-This may be an interesting problem for future studies.